civican/legisinfo/42-1/bills/C-4/bill_text.md

 ### Section 16

-If the Public Service Labour Relations and Employment Board has, during the period beginning on June 16, 2015 and ending immediately before the day on which section `8` comes into force, received an application for certification referred to in paragraph 64(1.1)(a) of the `Public Service Labour Relations Act` or an application for a declaration made under subsection 94(1) of that Act, and the application has not been finally disposed of before that coming into force, that application is to be dealt with and disposed of in accordance with that Act as it read immediately before that coming into force.
+If the Public Service Labour Relations and Employment Board has, during the period beginning on June 16, 2015 and ending immediately before the day on which section `8` comes into force, received an application for certification referred to in paragraph 64(1.1)(a) of the `Public Service Labour Relations Act` or an application for a declaration made under subsection 94(1) of that Act, and the application has not been finally disposed of before that coming into force, that applicationis to be dealt with and disposed of in accordance with that Act as it read immediately before that coming into force.

 ## Coming into Force